Biological-Microsystems-Laboratory/micropipette/Plos-one-manuscript/latex/reviewer-comments.md

 1) Syringe standards.
 The authors are all based in the USA, where syringes have a certain shape.
 This shape syringe, unfortunately, is not the same in Europe where I am based.
 As such, European syringe flanges don’t fit the 3D printed design but instead just fall out.
 Obviously, this is a big problem, which would be most easily fixed by providing more than one 3D printed file with different size mounts.
 Since the design provided is not an OpenSCAD file, modifying the existing one is tedious, and will put off most people.
 As such, I strongly recommend that the authors provide additional versions of the pipette body to accommodate different types of syringe flanges.
 It’s probably worth checking what different standards are in different regions of the world and accommodate at least the most common ones.

 > The syringe used for this design is available in Europe, BD distributes worldwide.
 We do hope to expand compatibility.
-This line was added to the discussion: "It's our hope that this project is under continuous development and compatibility with different syringes and printers can be crowd-sourced from community contributors."
+This line was added to the discussion: "It's our hope that this project is under continuous development where improvements and compatibility with different syringes and printers can be crowd-sourced from community contributors."

 2) Related to this, the authors don’t provide the calculation for the adjusted volume scale for the syringe types they used.
 As such, I cannot easily make a new scale for a different pipette standard.
 Could the authors please show their working, and, ideally, provide more printable scales for different syringe standards.